NFL transactions roundup: Notable names claimed, added to practice squads

 Oakland Raiders: One of the more heavily covered angles from Raiders camp on

-Peterman to be David Carr's backup at quarterback.
-Add DeShone Kizer to that
+be David Carr's backup at quarterback.
+Add DeShone Kizer to that mix after the

 Philadelphia Eagles: After cutting fifth-round pick Clayton Thorson on